 Type II lands.
 Lands which have constraints that are sufficient to preclude most standard types of development.
 Constraints in these areas generally do not constitute a health or safety hazard, but require the use of non-standard technical design criteria.
 Type II lands exist in the following areas:

 Slope: All lands with slopes between 25 and 35 percent.

-Water Resource Areas
+Drainage: Water Resource Areas All drainage courses.

 Geology: All known mineral and aggregate deposits.